Gerdome/research-model-annotation/README.md

 Please note, that this JSON gives more information about the individual annotations.
 While the first export only shows annotations that are currently in the dataset, this output also shows annotations that have been deleted already.
 This way, we can analyse the performance of the construct detection algorithm by comparing the data before and after the manual labelling process.
 See the analysis script for the results.

 ### Detect Construct Names (Tesseract)
-The output of the [detect_constructs_names](https://git.scc.kit.edu/yn2099/research-model-annotation/-/blob/master/detect_construct_names.py) script returns a final json with the following format.
+The output of the [detect_constructs_names](https://git.scc.kit.edu/yn2099/research-model-annotation/-/blob/master/detect_construct_names.py) script returns a [final json](https://git.scc.kit.edu/yn2099/research-model-annotation/-/blob/master/data_tesseract.json) with the following format.

 ![Tesseract Output](images/tesseract_output.PNG)

+Every entry in the json represents a model and contains information about the name, the id, and its constructs.
+Each construct has information about the bounding box, as well as the detected name in it.